axeluhl/sailing-analytics/wiki/howto/qualtrics/qualtrics.md

 # Including Qualtrics Survey in Web Application

+This article is deprecated.
+With bug 5802 we have removed the Qualtrics feedback facility from the solution again.

 ## Qualtrics Configuration

 The Qualtrics configuration should be visible under [https://sapdemo.eu.qualtrics.com/Q/MyProjectsSection](https://sapdemo.eu.qualtrics.com/Q/MyProjectsSection), but sometimes it's not.
 Sometimes, only the survey itself with its evaluation reports can be seen there.
 The special link [https://sapdemo.eu.qualtrics.com/siui/#/projects/ZN_7WmsxxHQyCeUivX/creatives/list-view](https://sapdemo.eu.qualtrics.com/siui/#/projects/ZN_7WmsxxHQyCeUivX/creatives/list-view) may help to get to the relevant configuration content.
 Get in touch with thomas.esser@sap.com for questions around getting an account.
 See [here](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/single-page-application/) for documentation.